 The PIs were granted approval for the Research Assistance Program (RAP) offered by Pearson's Inc. which provided a generous fifty-percent reduction in unit pricing on purchased assessments.
 Total expenses personally incurred by the PIs was \$780 total; divided equally, this amounted to \$390 per PI.
-Utilization of the Section Constitution of the Section Constitution computer labs and space was available to the PIs and the participants at no additional cost.
+Utilization of the School of Nursing computer labs and space was available to the PIs and the participants at no additional cost.
 The use of Qualtrics portal was also available to the PIs and participating admission committee members at no cost.